K1ngArtes/k1ngartes.github.io/content/posts/functional-options-pattern-in-go.md

 ```go
 func NewServer(addr string, Config{}) { ... }
 ```

 ---

-The first solution that comes to mind is [Bulder pattern](https://refactoring.guru/design-patterns/builder).
-I've extensively used it when programming in Java; it is a clean and flexible pattern I find very useful.
-Builder in Golang might look something like this
+The first solution that comes to mind is [Builder pattern](https://refactoring.guru/design-patterns/builder).
+I've extensively used it when programming in Java; it is a very popular, clean and flexible pattern.
+Builder for our problem might look like this

 ```go
 type Config struct {